Pakistani army: Afghan soldiers flee attack, cross border

 Relations between Afghanistan and Pakistan — long fraught with suspicion and deep mistrust — deteriorated further when the Taliban overran the Afghan border town of Spin Boldak earlier this month.
 Taliban fighters at the time were seen receiving medical treatment in a Pakistani hospital in the town of Chaman, across the border from Spin Boldak.

-Kabul accused Islamabad of providing sanctuary to the Taliban as Afghan forces battle to retake Spin Boldak.
+Afghan officials accused Islamabad of providing sanctuary to the Taliban as Afghan forces battle to retake Spin Boldak.
 The U.S. last week carried out airstrikes in support of Afghan troops in the southern city of Kandahar, about 100 kilometers (60 miles) west of Spin Boldak.

 Also this month, Kabul recalled its ambassador and other diplomats from Islamabad after the 26-year-old daughter of Afghanistan’s ambassador was brutally attacked in the Pakistani capital.
 Pakistan still hosts about 2 million Afghans as refugees from decades of war in their homeland.